eylonK14/SoftwareSecurityHomeExam/README.md

-# SoftwareSecurityHomeExam
+# Home Exam - Software Security Course
-Final home exam of Software Security course.
+The final home exam of the Software Security course.